gonzaloccnc/muse/README.md

 - [x] Validate the flag name only must contains letters and underscores
 - [x] Create subcommands for javascript, typescript, java, python, and go.
 - [x] Java command will only be available using spring boot.
 Create the structure according to the data provided
-- [ ] JavaScript and TypeScript will only be available for frontend with vite.
+- [x] JavaScript and TypeScript will only be available for frontend with vite.
 - [ ] Go create projects with framework like Fibber, Gin, etc.
 - [ ] Python command will only be available with *venv environment*.
 And implemented
 - [x] Create a directory based on inputs
+- [x] When create directory, warn the user about the existence of the directory

 ### List

 - [x] Make command for list
-- [ ] Make an list with bubbles
 - [x] Create flag template to list available templates
 - [ ] Add list of commons dependencies for java spring boot